 Due to the Coronavirus Pandemic (COVID-19), the offices of the Lighthouse Program & Youth Services are closed to the public until further notice.
 The "Friday Night Live" program is closed until further notice.
 If you need immediate assistance, please call and leave a message at (203) 576-7252 or email email@example.com

-Please see Youth and Family Resource link for Registration Forms and Parent Notices
+Please see News & Updates, Site Coordinator Forms & Links and Youth and Family Resource link for Parent Notices

-The City of Bridgeport "Lighthouse Program" is an innovative school/community program sponsored by the City of Bridgeport through its Department of Youth Services, School Department , and nonprofit community.
+The City of Bridgeport "Lighthouse Program" is an innovative school/community program sponsored by the City of Bridgeport through its Department of Youth Services, Bridgeport Board of Education, and nonprofit community.
 It receives local, state, and federal funding as well as parent fees.

 Specific activities provided at the various sites include homework assistance, tutoring, computer instruction, board games, basketball, karate, arts & crafts, ballroom dance, swimming, drill team ,math, science, reading activities, thematic units, open recreation, special education, tennis, nutrition education, chess, cooking, theater, art, and music.